When to Cull Laying Hens

-Raising your own eggs may only be less expensive than buying them if you can raise your own grain.
-You can reduce the overall cost of keeping chickens in a number of ways.
-Free ranging or pasturing will allow them to rustle up some of their own grub, as long as predators aren’t a problem.
-You can feed them table scraps and the leftovers from butchering.
+Raising your own grain may allow you to save money on your farm fresh eggs.
+Even if you don’t have room to plant grain, you can reduce the overall cost of keeping chickens in a number of ways.
+Free ranging or pasturing will allow them to rustle up some of their own grub.
+You can feed them table scraps and extras from the garden.
 It also helps a great deal if you cull your hens at the start of their first molt.

 The meat from each hen is enough for a meal or two.
 Smaller breeds like the White Leghorn make a nice pot of soup.
 Some of the dual purpose heritage breeds (such as Plymouth Rocks, Buff Orpingtons, and Rhode Island Reds) should weigh in at 4 pounds or more when dressed.
 The carcass can be stewed, the meat picked from the bones for a casserole or enchiladas, and then a pot of soup can be made from the broth and small bits of meat.
-The bones and other bits can be put back in a stock pot with fresh water to make another pot of stock to can or freeze for later.
+The bones and other bits can be put back in a stock pot with fresh water and a dash of vinegar (to leach calcium from the bones) to make another pot of stock to can or freeze for later.

 How to Tell if Your Hen is Laying Eggs

 Perhaps you have a mixed flock of laying hens of different ages.
 It can be tricky to tell who is laying and who isn’t.
 Of course, the best way to tell is to put each hen into a separate coop or cage and watch to see how many eggs she produces for a few days.
-Being separated will stress her and she will stop laying after 5 or 6 days until she is returned to the flock and has had some time to adjust.
 You can also watch them all day or set up a special nesting box that allows the hens in, but not out.
 When you pull them out, you can clip a feather or mark them in some way so you can keep track.